 Astigmatism Contact Lenses

 Astigmatism is merely a visual condition of the eye that is caused by its shape, just like myopia (nearsight) and hyperopia (farsight).
-Nearsight is the result of an eye that is too long, while farsight is the result of an eye that is too short.
-Astigmatism is the result of an eye that has two different powers, which splits the focus point into two different partial focus points.
-The most common form of astigmatism is corneal astigmatism, in which the front of the eye has two different curvatures, and thus two different powers.
-These different powers result in magnification differences and cause blurry vision, shadow images, starbursts from lights at night, eye muscle spasms, eyestrain, and headaches.
+Nearsight is caused by an eye that is too long, while farsight is caused by an eye that is too short.
+Astigmatism is caused by an eye that has two different powers, which splits the focusing of an object into two separate images.
+The most common form is corneal astigmatism, in which the front of the eye is not perfectly spherical, but warped, with two unequal curvatures.
+These unequal curvatures result in magnification differences and cause blurry vision, shadows seen around objects, eye muscle spasms, eyestrain, and headaches.

 Approximately 84% of the population has astigmatism...it is by far the most common refractive problem, more than nearsight and farsight put together!